 Get in touch with an advisor from our team today for more information on agency worker farm accident claims.
 You could be connected with a No Win No Fee lawyer from our panel.

-There are two potential heads of claim when making any personal injury claim.
-The physical and psychological injuries you’ve suffered are compensated through general damages.
+When making a personal injury claim, any physical and psychological injury you’ve suffered from the accident can be compensated for through general damages.

 |Type of Injury||Amount of Compensation||Description|